CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

-\paragraph{System Overview.} Figure~\ref{fig:cutegen_arch} presents the overall architecture of CuTeGen.
-The system operates as an agentic refinement loop in which kernels generated by a large language model are compiled, executed, validated for correctness, and iteratively improved.
-The workflow is organized into three main phases shown in the figure: \textbf{testing}, \textbf{debugging}, and \textbf{optimization}.
+CuteGen operates as an agentic refinement loop in which kernels generated by a large language model are compiled, executed, validated for correctness, and iteratively improved.
+The workflow is organized into two main phases: \textbf{Correctness Assurance Stage} shown in Figure~\ref{fig:correctness} , and \textbf{Optimization Stage} shown in Figure~\ref{fig:optimization}.

 Starting from an initial task specification and reference implementation, the model produces a CuTe-based kernel.
-This kernel is compiled and executed against the reference implementation using randomized inputs.
+This kernel is compiled, executed, and validated against the reference implementation using randomized inputs.
 Compilation failures, runtime errors, and output mismatches are recorded and used to guide subsequent refinement steps.
 When correctness issues arise, diagnostic information is incorporated into structured debugging prompts that enable the model to analyze failures and generate targeted code patches.
 Once a kernel produces correct outputs, the system transitions to the optimization phase, where performance feedback obtained through hardware profiling, together with a domain-specific optimization guide that we provide to the model, is used to guide further improvements.
 Through this iterative feedback loop, CuTeGen progressively refines both functional correctness and execution efficiency.